jhpyle/docassemble/_docs/installation.md

 * Under Authorized redirect URIs, add the URL `https://docassemble.example.com/google_drive_callback`.

+## <a name="email"></a>Setting up e-mail sending

+If you plan to use the [roles] feature or the [`send_email()`] function, you will need an [SMTP] server.

+While it is easy to deploy an [SMTP] server, most cloud providers block outgoing [SMTP] connections.
+As a result, you may have to use a special service to send e-mail, such as [Amazon SES], [SendGrid] (which is particularly easy to set up if you host on [Microsoft Azure]), [MailChimp], [Mailgun], and [Google Apps].
+To set up e-mail sending, see the [`mail`] directive in the [configuration].

+If you have a Google account, you can use a Gmail [SMTP] server by setting the following in your [configuration]:

+{% highlight yaml %}
+mail:
+  server: smtp.gmail.com
+  username: yourgoogleusername
+  password: yourgooglepassword
+  use_ssl: True
+  port: 465
+  default_sender: '"Administrator" <no-reply@example.com>'
+{% endhighlight %}

+Note that for this to work, you will need to go into your Google settings and set "Allow less secure apps" to "ON."

+You can also use the [Amazon SES] service to send e-mail.
+When you set it up, you will be given a username, password, and server.
+In the **docassemble** configuration, you would write something like this:

+{% highlight yaml %}
+mail:
+  username: WJYAKIBAJVIFYAETTC3G
+  password: At6Cz2BH8Tx1zqPp0j3XhzlhbRnYsmBx7WwoItL9N5GU
+  server: email-smtp.us-east-1.amazonaws.com
+  default_sender: '"Example Inc." <no-reply@example.com>'
+{% endhighlight %}

+In order to send e-mail through [Amazon SES], you will need to verify your domain.
+Among other things, this involves editing your [DNS] configuration to add a [TXT record] for the host `_amazonses`.

+To ensure that e-mails from your application are not blocked by spam filters, you should also add a [TXT record] with [SPF] information for your domain, indicating that [Amazon SES] is authorized to send e-mail for your domain:

+{% highlight text %}
+v=spf1 mx include:amazonses.com ~all
+{% endhighlight %}

+Initially, [Amazon SES] puts your account in a "sandbox" that allows you to send e-mails only to addresses you manually verify.
+To get out of this "sandbox," you need to [submit a support request] describing your use case and your policies for dealing with reply e-mails.

+Instead of using [Amazon SES], you could use a third party mail service like [SendGrid], [Mailgun], or [MailChimp].
+Note that in order to minimize the chances that e-mail you send from these services will be flagged as spam, you will need to spend some time configuring [SPF] records, [DKIM] records, [reverse DNS], and the like.
+It is also possible to use an [SMTP] server from [Google Apps] if you have a [G Suite] account.

 # Start the server and background processes

 First, we need to disable the automatic starting and stopping of